Find Cheap Auto Insurance Quotes in Your Area

 An important clarification to make is that only the car and necessary repairs themselves will be covered for vandalism.
-Any belongings you own within the car, like a computer, stereo that wasn't a part of the car, purse, etc. would not be covered by your car insurance if they are defaced or stolen.
-Personal property that is ruined in an act of vandalism would be covered under your renters or homeowners insurance policy.
+Any belongings you own within the car, like a computer, a stereo that wasn't a part of the car or purse would not be covered by your car insurance if they are defaced or stolen.
+Personal property that is ruined in an act of vandalism would be covered under your renters) or homeowners insurance policy.

 |New paint job||$300 to $1,000|